cedricsellin/reactnd-project-myreads-starter/README.md

     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├── Book.js # Book Component representing the book object with its title, author, image - removing the book if no thumbsnail
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── Bookshelf.js # Bookshelf component representing a collection of books with can be organized in CurrentlyReading, Read, wantToRead
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg